mxk/pfnatd/README.md

 It is recommended to run `doas pfnatd --log-level=trace` while testing to see which packets are being logged to [pflog(4)].

-## Details
+## Technical Details

-By default, pf `nat-to` rules allocate a random outbound port for each distinct source/destination pair.
+By default, `nat-to` rules allocate a random outbound port for each distinct source/destination pair.
 This is hard NAT, which breaks STUN because the STUN server sees a source port that (most likely) won't match the port used for any other destination(s).

 One workaround is to use the [`static-port` option][static-port], but this prevents multiple LAN hosts from establishing a connection to the same destination using the same local source port.
 The post-NAT `src:port` and `dst:port` would be the identical, so both connections would match the same pf state entry.